Gpx/jzippopotam/README.md

 # jzippopotam

-Populate datalist data using zippopotam.us API
+Populate a datalist using zippopotam.us API

 ## Requirements